backworks/backworks/examples/hello-world/README.md

 - **endpoints** - Define your API structure and behavior
 - **No external dependencies** - Backworks IS your backend

-This example shows how a simple YAML file becomes a fully functional API server!
+This example shows how a simple service schematic becomes a fully functional API server!